scottmwinters/CompressionAlgorithms/README.md

-# ECE468 Lab 2 - Run-Length Encoding and Lempel-Ziv-Welch Compression
+# ECE468 Lab 2
+## Run-Length Encoding and Lempel-Ziv-Welch Compression

 For this assignement I implemented the encoding and decoding algorithms for both Run-Length Endocing (RLE) and Lempel-Ziv-Welch (LZW).

 #### Instructions

+Simple Run to Test Functionality

+''''bash
-''''sh testScript.sh inputfile
+sh testScript.sh inputfile
+''''